nuagenetworks/nuage-metroae/README.md

 ## What's new

-1. *Moved build variables out of `build.yml` and into `build_vars.yml`* _Requires that you move changes you have made from your old `build.yml` file to the new `build_vars.yml` file._
-1. Decoupled nuage-unpack from build and renamed it as `nuage-unzip`.
-Now you are required to run nuage-unzip separately if you are deploying from tar-gz archives.
-Bonus: You need only run the unzip once!
-1. Renamed the `packed` and `unpacked` directory-name variables to be easier to understand.
-The are now `nuage_zipped_files_dir` and `nuage_unzipped_files_dir`, respectively.
+1. Preview support for VSD/VSC upgrade.
+See `UPGRADE.md`.
+1. Moved build variables out of `build.yml`, creating `build_vars.yml`.
+See `BUILD.md`.
+1. Simplifed and renamed a few build variables.
+1. Renamed `nuage-unpack` to `nuage-unzip` and decoupled from build.
+Now you run `nauge_unzip.yml` if and only if you want to unzip tar.gz files.
-1. Added variables to support tagging the operations you are planning to perform on each component.
-See, for example, `vsd_operations_list` in `build_vars.yml`.
+1. Added support for identifying the operation you are performing on each component.
+See `build_vars.yml`.
-1. Added support for different target server and Ansible host sudo usernames, default is `root`
+1. Added support to use custom hypervisor and Ansible host usernames.
+Default is `root`.
-1. Added check to verify that the ntp servers are specified in dotted-decimal notation
+1. Added check to verify that NTP servers are specified using the proper format.
-1. Added preliminary support for VSD and VSC upgrades.
-As of this writing we are working to cover some gaps in operation.
-For example, the upgrade will fail if the VSD configuration contains one or more shared subnets.
+1. Added support for up to 6 NSGV ports and enhanced bootstrap support.
+1. Added acpi support for NSGV.
+1. Added support for specifying ssh keys to be used during deployment and upgrades.
+1. Moved user credentials to an external file, `user_creds.yml`.
+1. Added support to launch Spirent STCv test ports.
+1. Added RELEASE_NOTES.md

 Feedback and bug reports should be provided via the Issues feature of Github or via email to [Brian Castelli](mailto://brian.castelli@nokia.com).